Loop Quantization and Symmetry: Configuration Spaces: Applications to Loop Quantum Gravity

 \subsection{Configuration Spaces -- Classical and Quantum}

 The classical configuration space of gravity in the Ashtekar formulation is the affine space $\A =: \set_2$ of all smooth connections in some $SU(2)$-principal fibre bundle over a three-dimensional manifold $M$.
 Sometimes, the smoothness condition is weakened to some Sobolev condition, but this will rather be irrelevant for our purposes.
-The quantum configuration space is then given as the spectrum of the algebra $\alg_2$ generated by the so-called cylindrical functions.
-These are functions that depend on $\A$ only via the parallel transports along a finite number of (piecewise analytic) paths in $M$.
-It can easily be checked that these functions separate the points in $\A$. \cite{a72,a48,a30}
+The quantum configuration space is indeed given as the spectrum of some $C^\ast$-algebra $\alg_2$.
+This algebra is generated by the set $\blg_2$ of parallel transport matrix functions along all paths in $M$ in a certain smoothness category. \footnote{Note that we have chosen $\blg_2$ to be rather minimalistic.
+Usually, $\alg_2$ is considered to be the completion of the space of cylindrical functions or to be generated by at least the so-called spin-network functions.
+Recall that the spin-network functions also include products of matrix elements of parallel transports represented by means of irreducible representations labelling the edges of a finite piecewise analytic graph.
+Cylindrical functions, on the other hand, are functions that depend continuously (or, sometimes, smoothly) on the parallel transports along the edges in such a graph.
+As, however, the extendibility criterion in Theorem \ref{thm:general-embedding-criterion-neu} shows that any of these choices lead to the same criterion, we prefer to use our restrictive choice for $\blg_2$, in view of the calculations to be done in Section \ref{sect:new-confsp-lqc}.} It can easily be checked that these functions separate the points in $\A$, for the most frequently used conventions. \cite{a72,a48,a30}